qateksolutions/atlanta/README.md

  3. Now download all the maven dependencies by right clicking on the project then select maven > Reload project

 ### Test Execution
-You can execute the test in 2 ways
+You can execute the test in two ways
  1. Using testng.xml
  2. Using Terminal